YottaDB/YDBDoc/Plugins/ydbaim.rst

 * **zpiece**, if 1, means that $ZPIECE() should be used as the piece separator instead of $PIECE().
 AIM can have cross references for the same nodes with both options; the cross references are in different global variables.

 * **omitfix**, if 1, instructs XREFDATA() to omit from the subscripts of the cross reference any subscripts of the application global that are fixed constants because the code to traverse the application global using the cross reference will include those known fixed subscripts when making the access.
 If not specified, omitfix defaults to 1.
+When **type** is 1 or 3, **omitfix** must be 1 (the default); a call with omitfix=0 and **type** 1 or 3 raises a ``NOOMITFIX`` error.

 * **stat** if 1 or 2 says the metadata should include statistics, as described above under :ref:`statistics`.